Optimally frequency synchronized networks of non identical Kuramoto oscillators: Results

 we compute that the relative mass of the connections from $R_{+}$ to $R_{-}$

-exceeds the mean value by more than $11.7$ (resp. $25.8$, $ 5.9$, $29.1$, $11.6$) standard deviations.
-Dealing with the asymmetry coefficient (eq.\ref{ASYDefinition}), we find that it exceeds the mean value by more than $3.7$ (resp. $2.9$, $4.7$, $2.0$, $6.3$) standard deviations, which reflects a tendency towards asymmetry.
-Note the huge difference between Kuramoto and GinzburgLandau network of oscillators: for the former the asymmetry coefficient was strongly {\it below} the mean value, for the latter, strongly above the mean value.
+exceeds the mean value by more than $11.7$ (respectively: $25.8$, $ 5.9$, $29.1$, $11.6$) standard deviations.
+Dealing with the asymmetry coefficient (eq.\ref{ASYDefinition}), we find that it exceeds the mean value by more than $3.7$ (respectively $2.9$, $4.7$, $2.0$, $6.3$) standard deviations, which reflects a tendency towards asymmetry.
+Note the huge difference between Kuramoto and Ginzburg-Landau networks of oscillators: for the former the asymmetry coefficient was strongly {\it below} the mean value, for the latter, strongly above the mean value.
 All of these measures show the existence of master-slave relationships on the scale of the entire network.

+It is important to note that in fig.(\ref{fig15}) and fig.(\ref{fig16}), the incoming and outgoing connection masses are expressed versus $ \mu_{i} $ and not versus their natural oscillation frequency $\omega_{i}$ as in fig.(\ref{fig10}) and fig.(\ref{fig11}).
+Therefore a direct comparison of the results (i.e. the shape of the curves) is impossible as it stands: the following additional analysis is missing.
+Substituting $A_{i}=R_{i} e^{i \theta_{i}}$ in eq.(\ref{GinzburgLandau}) leads to